Configure OAuth authentication for your Sigma organization

 - You must be assigned the Admin account type to manage authentication for your Sigma organization.

-Configure OAuth as the authentication method for your Sigma organization
+Configure OAuth as an authentication method for your Sigma organization

-In Sigma, configure your organization to use OAuth as the authentication method.
+In Sigma, configure your organization to use OAuth as an authentication method.

 This configuration requires the values for three fields you obtained when configuring your Sigma OAuth application in your IdP.